decidables/decidables/libraries/prospectable-elements/README.md

 probability function should not be interactive, because their rendering is determined by the user's task performance.

+##### Attributes

+**Note:** Since many attributes are set on the example, they don't need to be set on the individual components, as they will be propagated and kept in sync.

+- `trials: number = 10`
+  - Number of sampled trials to display
+- `duration: number = 2000`
+  - The duration of the stimulus, wait, and inter-trial interval on each trial, initialized to the value provided in milliseconds
+- `alpha: number = 0.5`
+  - Parameter α (diminishing marginal utility)
+- `lambda: number = 2`
+  - Parameter λ (loss aversion)
+- `gamma: number = 0.5`
+  - Parameter γ (probability distortion)

 ##### Slots

 - *unnamed*